Patterns of Agile success – Part 6 of 6

 This final part in our series on Patterns of Agile Success is taken from our session Adapting Agile, which forms part of our Agile Practitioner Pathway – find out more here.

 Whether a business creating a software product or an organization that relies on software to carry out its operations, when IT is treated as an integral part of the business it becomes an asset.
 A rolling maintenance and upgrade program exists, which is planned and budgeted for in order to change or support legacy systems.
 New features are added, but changes are also regularly made to maintain existing code.
 Occasionally the decision is taken not to maintain a particular piece of software but rather to run it down, knowing that a planned replacement or upgrade is due to occur.
 This is done in exactly the same way that a vehicle operator might decide not to service an old truck, but wait until it breaks down and then replace it.

 Risks of ignoring the pattern

-Code which is not treated as an asset often turns out to be a liability.
+Code that is not treated as an asset often turns out to be a liability.
 It should be completely obvious.
-If you spend £10 million acquiring a Picasso you will treat it as an important asset – you will guard it with an expensive alarm system, register it on international lists, insure it against fire, accidental damage and theft.
+If you spend $10 million acquiring a Picasso you will treat it as an important asset – you will guard it with an expensive alarm system, register it on international lists, insure it against fire, accidental damage and theft.
 Not doing so, risks losing your investment.
-Indeed, should you not pay for an alarm, your insurer will probably refuse to cover you – calling your behaviour wilful negligence.
+Indeed, should you not pay for an alarm, your insurer will probably refuse to cover you – calling your behavior wilful negligence.